 "They scored their goal and reacted a little bit.
 I'm happy with how we did and we'll see how we get on against Uruguay."

-Support in Belo Horizonte was largely in favour of their Oceanic opposition and Nigerian goals were not celebrated with much fervour, but Keshi dismissed this as having an effect on his players at the Mineirao.
+Support in Belo Horizonte was largely in favor of the Oceanic side and Nigerian goals were not celebrated with much fervor, but Keshi says the crowd had little impact on his team.

 "Most of the supporters are Tahitians or came out to boost their morale which is normal," he added.
 "As a professional player you don't need to worry about that."

-Following their clash with Uruguay on Thursday, Nigeria will face a final group game against Spain on Sunday.
+Following the clash with Uruguay on Thursday, Nigeria will face a final group game against Spain on Sunday.